shavrova/TMS-backend/README.md

 - gateway-service - routes requests to downstream services, validates request token
 - users-service - handles authorization, authentication and management users in the system
 - tests-service - handles test cases
-- export-service, export-service - todo
+- export-service, report-service - todo

 ## To run all services with docker compose locally: